 I can’t live without you — so cute 😉 If only you’re not going to send this message to your Boss.
 This smartphone feature is called automatic text prediction or T9 texting.

 In plain words, autocomplete is a feature in which an application predicts the rest of a word a user is typing — thank you Wiki.

-Basically, autocomplete can be applied in different areas – from search engines to code editors.
+Basically, auto suggest can be applied in different areas — from search engines to code editors.
 In every use case, it serves certain goals.
-But herein we’ll be speaking about a built-in autocomplete in grammar checkers and how it can facilitate business emailing.
-Facilitate or impede? – that’s the question.
+But herein we’ll be speaking about a built-in text prediction in grammar checkers and how it can facilitate business emailing.
+Facilitate or impede?
+That’s the question.

-Here’s what users say about autocomplete in general:
+Here’s what users say about predictive texts examples in general: